Internal Architecture¶

 - Metadata: All replicas read

-sources.yamlor connect to the same Postgres Metadata Store. - Auth Cache: (Enterprise) Use Redis for distributed API key caching instead of local memory.
+sources.yamlor connect to the same Postgres Metadata Store. - Auth Cache: (Enterprise) Distributed API key caching (Redis support planned; currently uses local in-memory caching).

 - Metadata: All replicas read